 It's less expensive, but you may sacrifice content, and features that might otherwise be displayed on a desktop version only.
-But this is less of a consideration because you can implement code to selectivly show content based upon the screen resolution.
+However, this is less of a consideration because you can implement code to selectively show content based upon the screen resolution.

-Most businesses use this approach because of cost considerations.
+Most businesses use this approach because of cost and maintenance considerations.

 Beware of responsive designs that float icons over the copy as the screen becomes smaller.
 It looks " cool' but it obscures the content which isn't cool at all because it detracts from the website's usability.

 On a Mobile Phone: simply rotate the phone from portrait to landscape mode and watch the images resize, and the layout adjust to accommodate the new screen size.

 On a Windows Desktop: left click the Restore Down button at the top right corner of your browser.
 Adjust the width by dragging the right edge of the window and watch the images and the layout resize and or reposition to accommodate the window size.